-On the contrary, drinking high amounts of apple juice, fruit drinks and soda may be linked to the development of asthma in some people.
+On the contrary, consuming high amounts of sugary drinks, such as apple juice, fruit drinks and soda, may be linked to the development of asthma in some people.

 In a report published in the British Journal of Nutrition in May, researchers said consuming soda sweetened with high-fructose corn syrup, fruit drinks and apple juice two to four times a week led to a 59 percent greater chance of developing asthma.